ShokofehVS/ShokofehVS.github.io/_pages/about.md

   - /about.html
 ---

+I am a computer science engineer with recent experience in computational biology and genomic privacy.
+My training encompasses data science, large-scale biomedical data analytics, proficiency in machine learning algorithms, and expertise in the Python programming language.
+With an overall +3 years, I have held roles as a test engineer and business analyst within an enterprise specializing in software development for the banking sector.

+Research Interest
+======
 I am a Ph.D.
 Candidate at [Database Technologies and Data Analytics](http://www.dbda.cs.uni-frankfurt.de/) lab at Goethe University Frankfurt, where I am advised by Prof. Lena Wiese.

-Before starting my Ph.D.
-I worked as a Software Test Engineer in large-scale enterprises ([Dotin](https://www.dotin.ir/en/), [Snappfood](https://snappfood.ir/)) in Iran.
-I did my Bachelors and Masters in Computer Software Engineering at Alzahra University and Dr. Shariati Vocational and Technical Girls College.

-Research Interest
-======
 I am interested in the analysis of encrypted genomic data (like gene expression data) by state-of-the-art machine learning algorithms with advanced cryptography techniques.